 Pouring water on an Induction Motor may stop it working, due to the lowering of the insulation resistance of the internal motor coil windings.
 The coil windings are located inside the metal case of the induction motor, and are what generates a magnetic field, which makes the motor turn.
 This article will focus on what […]

 Flooded or Wet Induction Motors First of all, try not to!
 When designing a marine of industrial installation, you need to consider the IP, or ingress protection rating of your Induction motor.
-By choosing a motor with a high enough IP rating, it is possible that when you submerge your Induction Motor, nothing will […]
+By choosing a motor with a high enough IP rating, it is possible that when you submerge your Induction Motor, nothing will happen. […]

 Single Phasing Faults In Marine & Land Induction Motors Single phasing is the term used when one of the three stator windings in an induction motor is not ‘energised’.
 Three reasons for this happening in a Marine (& Land) environment are:- Mechanical vibration – causing the terminal nuts to become loose, and therefore disconnecting a […]